 State Violence and Womxn: Defining the Reaches of Modern Policing California Western School of Law, Law Review.

 The California Western Law Review hosted a discussion about modern policing and its impact on women of color and trans women.
 Panelist and attendees engaged in conversations about how to identify, bring awareness and generate solutions to critical legal issues regarding this topic.

 February 11, 2022

 Industry leaders from organizations like the San Jose Sharks and San Diego Padres, discussed business law, labor law, intellectual property law, immigration law and human rights issues as it relates to sports law.

 May 14, 2021

-The 5th Annual Legal Ethics Conference at California Western will focus on the ethical dilemmas within artificial intelligence (AI) and its many applications.
-The conference will include panels featuring thought leaders, scholars, and professionals working in legal ethics, AI, and technology.
-Our speakers will discuss the ethical issues that arise from rapidly advancing artificial intelligence applications.
+The 5th Annual Legal Ethics Conference at California Western focused on the ethical dilemmas within artificial intelligence (AI) and its many applications.
+The conference included panels featuring thought leaders, scholars, and professionals working in legal ethics, AI, and technology.
+Our speakers discussed the ethical issues that arise from rapidly advancing.